 Exploring a diverse range of topics inspired by the Singapore art scene and beyond, the programme offers a chance to delve deeper into Southeast Asian contemporary culture in context to the global art landscape.

-He co-authored the novel ‘Philip’ (2007), and has edited and contributed his writing to numerous books, magazines, and exhibition catalogues.
-Costinas has taught and lectured at different universities, art academies, and institutions across the world.
+Costinaș is a Curatorial Adviser at the Aichi Triennale (2022).
+He was Guest Curator at the Dhaka Art Summit and Dakar Biennale (2018), Co-curator of the 10th Shanghai Biennale (2014), Curator of BAK, Utrecht (2008-2011), Co-curator of the 1st Ural Industrial Biennial, Ekaterinburg (2010) and Editor of documenta 12 Magazines, Kassel (2005–2007).
+He has edited and contributed his writing to numerous books, magazines, and exhibition catalogues.
+Costinaș has taught and lectured at different universities, art academies, and institutions across the world.

 CURATED BY GRIDTHIYA GAWEEWONG

 ART SG'S FILM PROGRAMME WILL SHOWCASE NEW FILM-MAKING PRACTICES, EXPERIMENTAL FILM OR FILM AS ARTISTIC MEDIUM FROM ARTISTS AND PRACTITIONERS FROM AROUND SOUTHEAST ASIA.

 Gridthiya Gaweewong (b.
 1964, Thailand) is the artistic director of the Jim Thompson Art Center, and co-founded Project 304, a Bangkok based alternative art space in 1996.
 She was recently appointed the Artistic Director of the Thailand Biennale 2023, which will take place in the northern city of Chiang Rai.